SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 - Needed computer variable names and accepted values
 - Knowledge of the SIM database schema

-1. Follow the :ref:`tut-firstCMDBclass` -manual
+1. Follow the manuall " :ref:`tut-firstCMDBclass` "
-2. Follow the :ref:`CMDB-SCCM-transfer` -manual
+2. Follow the " :ref:`CMDB-SCCM-transfer` "
 3. Create a dummy computer and click on "Transfer computer to SCCM"

 .. image:: _static/Tutorial_MassImport_01.png

-4. Select first "Rollout unit" (usually, rollout units only make sense when importing multiple computers; the example below is simplyfied) and click on execute
+4. First, select "Rollout unit" (usually, rollout units only make sense when importing multiple computers; the example below is simplyfied) and click on execute

 .. image:: _static/Tutorial_MassImport_02.png